sandiego-ember/ember-cli-101/outline.md

     </tbody>
 </table>

-Our API uses snake_case in the JSON it sends, common for Ruby on Rails APIs.
-Ember expects everything to be camelCase, so how can we connect these two nicely?
+Our API uses `snake_case` in the JSON it sends, common for Ruby on Rails APIs.
+Ember expects everything to be `camelCase`, so how can we connect these two nicely?
 Fortunately, we can use an Ember Data adapter to consumer our API and adapter it to the style we use in Ember.

 We can set up an adapter at the level of an individual model, but since we'll be using the same API for all of our models, let's set one up for the entire application: